BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ![](/assets/img/blog/trains/flam-outfitcold.jpg)
 See above how optimistically dressed we are in front of the frozen waterfall at Kjosfossen.
 The  Flåm train makes a stop here for people to get off and take photos.
 At first I didn't get what the big deal was about a massive rock face—took a while to realise it was actually a waterfall!🤣

 We'll just have to do the same trip again another time — May or June would be best I think.
-I've written a summary of all the best bits and tips below.
+I've written a summary of all the best bits and tips below for future reference!

 ## Oslo